 Germany is currently the third largest contributor to NATO, after the US and the UK.
 If Germany was to spend 2% of GDP on defence, this would exceed current UK defence expenditure in absolute terms.
 According to the Office for Budget Responsibility, unless the UK increases defence spending to more than 2.5% of its GDP, this would mean Germany would overtake the UK as NATO’s second largest defence spender.

-Poland is a former Soviet Union member and is geographically close to Russia.
+Poland is a former Soviet bloc country and is geographically close to Russia.
 Arguably, Poland’s history and geographic placement make Russia a particular security concern for Poland.

 Poland was one of the few countries already spending 2% of GDP on defence before Russia’s invasion of Ukraine.
 Shortly after the invasion, it pledged to increase spending to 3% of GDP by 2023 and has passed legislation to ensure this commitment is met through its Homeland Defence Act.